 Then sewing came to a screeching halt, because my iron died in February.
 I just replaced it.
 I'm now in process on a dress for JK (with 3 more clothing items waiting for action), and have done 3 more blocks for SM's quilt.
 I've also started some strip piecing for RG's quilt, and fiddled around with some fabric for a 3rd one.
 I've been bookmarking specific block ideas for the little girls - TA can't make up her mind which type of quilt she wants.
 I have about 4 ideas for her.

 On a whim, I made a heart garland from felt and a ribbon for the windows in our front hallway for a Valentine's Day decoration.
 Felt doesn't require the iron.

-I started working on my embroidered map quilt at the beginning of April.
+I received a template of a map of Washington DC as a gift from my good friend Sarah - it's supposed to be all embroidered into a quilt that's about 36x42 inches.
+SM asked me who will get it for their bed - no one.
+It's going on the wall.
+I started working on it at the beginning of April.
 It's slow going and this is going to take me a LONG time but there's no rush.
 It's just for Adam and me, for sappy nostalgia.
 And yes.
 Yes, I am adding pink French knots to represent the cherry trees around the Tidal Basin.